BradMoonUESTC/auditclaw/README.md

 print(result.summary_path)
 ```

 If you need to expose the core to external systems, you can also run the HTTP server or the stdio RPC bridge.
+These interfaces are provided so platforms such as `openclaw` can connect to `auditclaw` directly instead of reimplementing the engine.